Hit and Run Accidents

 • 411 total hit-and-run injuries.

 The FHSMV provides information on every outstanding hit-and-run accident in each county.
-Osceola County currently has five outstanding accidents where the driver left the scene.
-However, the number of total instances is likely much higher, since that data doesn't account for incidents where the driver was later identified and apprehended.
+Osceola County currently has five outstanding accidents in which the driver left the scene.
+However, the number of total instances is likely much higher since that data doesn't account for incidents in which the driver was later identified and apprehended.

 The Osceola News-Gazette reported that hit-and-run crash deaths increased by over 18%.
 Some recent hit-and-run accidents that made headlines include: